devdotkuru/HaloWarsModding.github.io/_tools/tools_06_cadenza.md

 Think of it as:

-"Unpack sound files > edit them > repack for the game."
+Unpack sound files > edit them > repack for the game.

 1. TOC
 {:toc}